ENAAXXXI/ENAAXXXI.github.io/program.md

 # Conference program

-The preliminary program for ENAA XXXI can be found below.
-The Chairs of each session are still to be confirmed.
+The program for ENAA XXXI can be found below.
+You can click on the image to see a a full resolution version.

 [![ENAA Program](assets/images/program.png)](https://enaaxxxi.github.io/assets/images/program.png)